Gongsun Hong: Legacy

 Many were willing to follow Gongsun, while notable contemporaries like Dong Zhongshu, Ji An and historiographer Sima Qian called him and Zhang Tang flatterers and deceitful hypocrites, Gongsun receiving high salary while wearing simple clothes, and appearing lenient while inwardly uncompromising ("a suspicious man, outwardly magnanimous but inwardly scheming... he pretended to be friendly but repaid all wrongs" -Sima Qian), and accused him of subverting Confucianism.
 If nothing else, Gongsun could easily be said to have manipulated the legal system, and generally, did not openly state his own opinion in court (though these could hardly be considered particular to him).

 Whatever the case, both lived frugal, if not charitable lives and established new standards of conduct.
 Though utilizing his virtues to further his career, Gongsun was said to be proficient, meticulous, yielding and filial.
 He was praised for giving away, at times, most of his salary to fellow scholars, to the point of having little left over for his family, only revealing this to the court at the charge of Ji An.
 After failing to suppress the rebellion in Huainan due to illness he accepted Ji An's criticism of hypocrisy.

-While Sima states that Gongsun considered himself to have died without achieving merit, the early Later Han historian Ban Gu considered him to have outstanding ability.
-Sinologist Homer H. Dubs considered him "admirable in personal conduct, able in disputation, capable in legal matters, and an ornament to scholarship", while Tu Weiming calls him and Dong the heirs of Shusun Tong.
+While Sima states that Gongsun considered himself to have died without achieving merit, Later Han historian Ban Gu considered him to have outstanding ability.
+Sinologist Homer H. Dubs considered him "admirable in personal conduct, able in disputation, capable in legal matters, and an ornament to scholarship", while Tu Weiming called him and Dong the heirs of Shusun Tong.